wp-plugins/front-end-only-users/readme.txt

 = How do I restrict content based on the privilege levels? =

-To restrict content to a certain level(X) your shortcode would be: ‘restricted level='X'’...content’/restricted’ For all levels above "X" level: '[restricted minimum_level='X''...content'/restricted]' For all levels below "X" level: '[restricted maximum_level='X''...content'/restricted]'
+To restrict content to a certain level(X) your shortcode would be: ‘restricted level='X'’...content’/restricted’ For all levels above "X" level: [restricted minimum_level='X''...content'/restricted] For all levels below "X" level: [restricted maximum_level='X''...content'/restricted]

 = Once a user registers their information, is there a way to redirect them to a page that will have further instructions? =

-You can add the attribute ‘redirect_page’ to the register tag to send newly registered users to a new page: '[register redirect_page='http://www.example.com']’
+You can add the attribute ‘redirect_page’ to the register tag to send newly registered users to a new page: [register redirect_page='http://www.example.com']

 = When I go on the profile page, I see "You must be logged in to access this page." even though I'm already logged in.
 How can I fix this? =